Value-added tax (VAT)

 An environmental levy is levied on new passenger motor vehicles at a rate of ZAR 110 per gram of CO2 produced per kilometre over the first 120g of CO2 per kilometre, and at a rate of ZAR 150 per gram of CO2 produced per kilometre over the first 175g of CO2 per kilometre (in the case of double cab passenger vehicles).

 A fuel levy is included in the price of petroleum fuel sold.
-The general fuel levy for 2018/19 is 337 cents per litre of petrol and 322 cents per litre of diesel.
-A refund of the diesel fuel levy may be claimed in certain industries, such as agriculture, fishing, and mining.
+The general fuel levy for 2019/20 is 352 cents per litre of petrol and 337 cents per litre of diesel.
+From 5 June 2019, a carbon tax levy of 9 cents per litre and 10 cents per litre will be effective on petrol and diesel respectively.
+A refund of the diesel general fuel levy may be claimed in certain industries, such as agriculture, fishing, and mining.

 A tyre levy is applicable at a rate of ZAR 2.30/kg.